-Chan, who is as competitive as he is patient, brought together university administrators, fitness experts, contractors and investors in a student-led effort to transform the field into a cutting-edge outdoor recreational space.
-“Coming from New York, I wanted to take full advantage of the year-round California sunshine.
-We don’t have to box ourselves in the cookie-cutter indoor routine.
-Why not work out outdoors?”
+Chan, now a Seattle-based program manager with Amazon, brought together university administrators, fitness experts, contractors and investors in a student-led effort to transform the field into a cutting-edge outdoor recreational space.

-The new fitness area features customized pull-up rigs for rope climbs (Chan’s personal design), gymnastics and power racks adjustable to the heights of different athletes.
-There are plyometric boxes and rubber matting throughout.
-The site is perfect for bodyweight training, which is the top fitness trend according to the American College of Sport Medicine.
+Today, Cromwell Field features customized pull-up rigs for rope climbs (Chan’s personal design), gymnastics and power racks adjustable to the heights of different athletes, plyometric boxes and rubber matting throughout.
+The site is perfect for bodyweight training.

 Redefining Culture and Perception

-And the usefulness of it goes beyond just shedding pounds.
-It has a big influence on body confidence, a major public health concern in recent years, not just because it can discourage people from being as active as they should but because it impacts people’s personal relationships and achievements.
+Exercise’s usefulness goes beyond helping to shed pounds.
+It has a big influence on body confidence, a major public health concern in recent years.
+Lack of body confidence can discourage people from being active and impact personal relationships and achievements, research shows.

-“When you’re exercising you’re creating a mental model of your body.
-With every movement, your body creates an efference copy of that command, improving the way your body works,” explains Kutch.
-“It shapes how much confidence you have when your brain tells you to do something that you’re going to do it.”
+“When you’re exercising, you’re creating a mental model of your body.
+With every movement, your body creates an ‘efference copy’ of that command, improving the way your body works,” Kutch explains.
+There is a fundamental

-This exposes a fundamental misconception about body confidence—it’s not about how you look, it’s about how you feel.
+misconception about body confidence—it’s not about how you look, it’s about how you feel.

-“The key to solid body confidence is to integrate exercise into the day,” advises Kutch.
-Whether that’s climbing stairs, cycling to class, walking the slackline, dancing or joining an intramural sports team, “the purpose is fun!
+“The key to solid body confidence is to integrate exercise into the day,” Kutch says.
+Whether that’s climbing stairs, cycling to class, walking the Slackline, dancing or joining an intramural sports team, “the purpose is fun.
 You’ll be getting the workout without even knowing it.”

-His advice resonates with the “Be Well USC” campaign to create a culture where active habits are naturally incorporated to promote healthy living and well being over weight loss and appearance.
+His advice fits nicely with the “Be Well USC” campaign to create a campus culture that promotes active habits and healthy living and prioritizes well-being over weight-loss and appearance.